pjgeutjens/www-leanfield-io/content/post/mastering-azure-through-cloud-katas.md

 timeToRead: 0
 authors: []
 title: Mastering Azure through Cloud Katas
-excerpt: Through executing a series of short exercises or *katas*<sup>**3**</sup>
-  revolving around VM creation, monitoring and ARM templating, our goal is for the reader to become increasingly familiar with and skilled using the Azure Cloud.
+excerpt: Through executing a series of short exercises or *katas* revolving around VM creation, monitoring and ARM templating, our goal is for the reader to become increasingly familiar with and skilled using the Azure Cloud.
 Meanwhile we track the execution time of the tasks to measure progress towards mastery.
 date: 2020-03-06T23:00:00+00:00
 hero: "/images/kata.png"
 draft: true